fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 The actions of Ishmael in this narrative have led him to become a prominent model of hospitality and obedience.
 This story in the Quran is unique when compared to that in the Bible because Abraham talks with his son, whichever it is believed to be, and the son is thus aware of the plan to become a sacrifice and approves of it.
 As noted above, in some versions, Ishmael makes sure in different ways that neither he nor his father hesitate in their obedience to God.
 In this way, Ishmael is a model of surrendering one's will to God, an essential characteristic in Islam.

 Though it is generally believed by modern Muslims that Ishmael was the son who was almost sacrificed, among scholars and historiographers of early Islam, there is much debate.
-There are such persuasive arguments for both, in fact, it is estimated that 131 traditions say Isaac was the son, while 133 say Ishmael.[2]: 135  Such dispute over which son suggests that the story, and where and to whom it happens, is extremely important.[2]: 144  It is argued that the story originated from rabbinic texts and was adapted to Islam over time in order to give Mecca religious importance and connect the story with the pilgrimage.[8]: 87 Arguments by early Muslim scholars for Ishmael as the intended sacrifice include that Jews claim it is Isaac only because they are jealous that it was actually the ancestor of Arabs, Ishmael, and that the horns of the ram that was sacrificed instead hung in the Kaaba at one time.[7]: 88–90  In looking solely at the text of the Quran to determine which son was to be sacrificed, there still are various views.
-The strongest case for Ishmael in the Quran is that directly after the sacrifice narrative, Abraham is told of the coming of Isaac's birth, therefore, it must be Ishmael who was about to be sacrificed.[7]: 88  However Tabari argues that because it is only Isaac who is indicated by birth announcements that the announcement at the start of the sacrifice narrative, "So We gave him good tidings of a forbearing boy" refers to Isaac.[2]: 135–136 [7]: 89  Authentic hadiths are said to not contradict each other because that negates the definition of the hadith.
+There are such persuasive arguments for both, in fact, it is estimated that 131 traditions say Isaac was the son, while 133 say Ishmael.
+Such dispute over which son suggests that the story, and where and to whom it happens, is extremely important.
+It is argued that the story originated from rabbinic texts and was adapted to Islam over time in order to give Mecca religious importance and connect the story with the pilgrimage.
+Arguments by early Muslim scholars for Ishmael as the intended sacrifice include that Jews claim it is Isaac only because they are jealous that it was actually the ancestor of Arabs, Ishmael, and that the horns of the ram that was sacrificed instead hung in the Kaaba at one time.
+In looking solely at the text of the Quran to determine which son was to be sacrificed, there still are various views.
+The strongest case for Ishmael in the Quran is that directly after the sacrifice narrative, Abraham is told of the coming of Isaac's birth, therefore, it must be Ishmael who was about to be sacrificed.
+However Tabari argues that because it is only Isaac who is indicated by birth announcements that the announcement at the start of the sacrifice narrative, "So We gave him good tidings of a forbearing boy" refers to Isaac.
+Authentic hadiths are said to not contradict each other because that negates the definition of the hadith.

 ### Construction of the Kaaba

 At some point, often believed to be after Hagar's death, Ishmael married a woman from the Jurhum, the tribe who settled in the area around Zamzam.
 Abraham visited Ishmael in Mecca and when he arrived at his home, Ishmael was not there.
 Instead Ishmael's wife greets Abraham, but she was not welcoming or generous to him.
 Abraham instructed her to tell Ishmael some version of the statement that he was not pleased with or to change "the threshold of his door."
 When Ishmael returns home and his wife told him that, he knows it is from his father and taking the advice, divorced the woman.
 He then married another woman from Jurhum.
 Abraham once again visited and was met by Ishmael's second wife, as Ishmael was out.
 This wife was very kind and provided food for him.
 Abraham instructed her to tell Ishmael some version of the statement that he was pleased with "the threshold of his door."
 When Ishmael arrived and his wife repeated Abraham's statement, Ishmael knew it was from his father and kept his wife.

 There are many versions of the construction of the Kaaba that differ in fairly significant ways, although all have Abraham build or cleanse the Kaaba and then immediately after, or at an unknown time, God called Abraham to establish the Hajj, or pilgrimage.
 These narratives differ in when these events occurred, if and how there was supernatural involvement, the inclusion or omission of the Black Stone, and whether Ishmael assisted his father.
 Of those that say Ishmael took part in the construction, most describe Abraham visited Ishmael a third time in Mecca, during which they raised the Kaaba.
 Some say Ishmael looked for a final stone, but Abraham did not accept the one he brought back.
 Instead an angel had brought the Black Stone, which Abraham put into place.
 Ishmael was left at the Kaaba, in charge of its care and to teach others about the Hajj.
-The starting of the Hajj has many versions, and some scholars believe this reflects the late association of Abraham with the Hajj after Islam had developed to help remove its connection to early pagan rituals.[2]: 101
+The starting of the Hajj has many versions, and some scholars believe this reflects the late association of Abraham with the Hajj after Islam had developed to help remove its connection to early pagan rituals.

 * Hajar and Zamzam
 	The story that an angel comes to comfort Hajar is also mentioned in the Bible. it also says that Ishmael will have so many descendants that it will be difficult to count.